Sapientai/MGKDB/README.md

 Please refer to this [Wiki](https://github.com/Sapientai/MGKDB/wiki/Local-MGKDB) for step-by-step instructions on building MGKDB locally

 ## Test DB on NERSC

+To access MGKDB at NERSC, you will need two sets of access credentials:
+1. NERSC : Access to the NERSC computing infrastructure.
+NERSC account request can be placed using the instructions given [here](https://docs.nersc.gov/accounts/).
+2. MGKDB at NERSC: Access to the MGKDB database at NERSC.
+Please email michoski@oden.utexas.edu to request access.

 Users can interact with the database in 3 ways:

 ### Using Command Line tools